alejoceballos/dumb-keyboard/README.md

 ```
 yarn storybook
 ```
+The default STory Book can be seen by typing <http://localhost:9009> on your browser.

-Now we can create a storybook for our component and check how it will be displayed in our application.
+Now we can create a story for our component and check how it will be displayed in our application.
 Create a new file named `Keyboard.stories.js` named `src/stories`.
 ```javascript 1.8
 import React from 'react';